-College E-mail, the My Pulse Portal and Blackboard Learn
+College E-mail, MyPortal and Blackboard Learn

-Students are issued a Trinity College e-mail and My Pulse account after acceptance into the nursing program.
+Students are issued a Trinity College e-mail and MyPortal account after acceptance into the nursing program.
 Students are required to use these electronic services to facilitate communication with faculty and staff at the College.
 Students are expected to check College email daily when classes are in session.
 Nursing courses also use the Blackboard Learn System, which uses the College email address as the username.